-- In the Single Shot mode, select the "BEST SHOT (Register User Scene)" BEST SHOT scene. - 2.
-Use [◄] and [▶] to select the snapshot whose setup you want to save. - 3.
+- 1. Select the "BEST SHOT (Register User Scene)" BEST SHOT scene. - 2.
+Use [◀] and [▶] to select the snapshot whose setup you want to save. - 3.
 Use [▲] and [▼] to select "Save", and then press [SET].
 Your BEST SHOT scene will be assigned the name "Recall User Scene", along with a scene number.

 - You can create BEST SHOT setup for snapshots only.
-You cannot create a movie BEST SHOT setup. - You can check the settings of the currently selected BEST SHOT scene by displaying the camera's setting menus and looking at its settings. - · User snapshot scenes are assigned numbers in the sequence: U1, U2, and so on. - The following are the settings that are saved for each user snapshot BEST SHOT scene. - Face Detection, Focus, EV Shift, White Balance, Flash, ISO, Metering, Lighting, Flash Intensity, Color Filter, Sharpness, Saturation, Contrast - User BEST SHOT scenes are stored in built-in memory (page 149) in the SCENE folder (snapshots). - Formatting the camera's built-in memory (page 160) deletes all user BEST SHOT scenes. - Use the following procedure when you want to delete a user BEST SHOT scene.
-1Display the information screen (page 65) of the user BEST SHOT scene you want to delete. - 2Press [▼] (🗑 🕻), select "Delete", and then press [SET]. - The setup of a snapshot shot with the following functions cannot be saved as a user BEST SHOT setup. - Premium Auto, HDR, HDR Art, Multi SR Zoom, Slide Panorama, High Speed Best Selection, Lag Correction, High Speed Night Scene, High Speed Night Scene and Portrait, High Speed Anti Shake
+You cannot create a movie BEST SHOT setup. - You can check the settings of the currently selected BEST SHOT scene by displaying the camera's setting menus and looking at its settings. - User snapshot scenes are assigned numbers in the sequence: U1, U2, and so on. - The following are the settings that are saved for each user snapshot BEST SHOT scene.

+Face Detection, Focus, EV Shift, White Balance, Flash, ISO, Metering, Lighting, Flash Intensity, Color Filter, Sharpness, Saturation, Contrast

+- User BEST SHOT scenes are stored in built-in memory (page 153) in the SCENE folder (snapshots). - Formatting the camera's built-in memory (page 164) deletes all user BEST SHOT scenes. - Use the following procedure when you want to delete a user BEST SHOT scene.
+1 Display the information screen (page 65) of the user BEST SHOT scene you want to delete. - 2 Press [▼] ([TM] ↓), select "Delete", and then press [SET].